|New Hampshire State Library

 - Ladybug Picture Book Award

-- Sponsored by the Center for the Book at the New Hampshire State Library, this award is for a picture book chosen by children in preschool through grade 3.
+- Sponsored by the Center for the Book at the New Hampshire State Library, an award for a picture book chosen by NH children in preschool through grade 3.

 - Great Websites for Kids